max-barthel/bendbionics/run_back-_and_frontend.md

+# How to Run the program

-1. Run the FastAPI Backend
+## 1. Run the FastAPI Backend

 Make sure you're in your backend directory, and that your virtual environment is activated: cd backend